Captainlearyo/Clay_OLeary_m1_project_reflections/README.md

 ### Project Overview

 #### List out the tools you used:
-1.
+1. Google
-2.
+2. slack
-3.
+3. git hub
 ...

 #### Write a 1-2 sentence synopsis of what this project does:

 ### Reflection Questions:
 **1. Pick 1 technical concept you used for this project (look back at our lessons and the learning goals of the project to pick this).
-Explain what this concept is, how it works, and give an example of where you used this in your code.**<br />
+Explain what this concept is, how it works, and give an example of where you used this in your code. git hub is an online repo where you can store branches and mange code**<br />
-**2. What was your process when you got stuck?**<br />
+**2. What was your process when you got stuck? understanding how to iterate through the linked list**<br />
-**3. If you had to do this project again, what would you do differently and why?**<br />
+**3. If you had to do this project again, what would you do differently and why? id create a dubly linked list for simplicity**<br />

 ## Second Solo

 ### Project Overview

 #### List out the tools you used:
-1.
+1. git hub
-2.
+2. slack
-3.
+3. ruby docs
 ...

 #### Write a 1-2 sentence synopsis of what this project does: